Gotta Lotta Love

-"Gotta Lotta Love" is a song performed by American recording artist Ice-T. It was released as the third single from the rapper's fifth studio album, Home Invasion.
+"Gotta Lotta Love" is a song performed by American recording artist Ice-T. It was released as the third single from the rapper's fifth studio album, Home Invasion (1993).
 The song was produced by Tracy "Ice-T" Marrow and Donald Lamont, and released in 1994 via Rhyme $yndicate Records.
-The single peaked at number 24 in the UK.
+The single peaked at number 24 on the UK Singles Chart.

+Critical reception

+Andy Beevers from Music Week gave the remix four out of five and named it Pick of the Week in the category of Dance, writing, "Hot on the heels of his 'That's How I'm Livin hit comes this rap about the truce between the LA gangs.
+Once again London's Ronin Inc handle the remixing duties, rather improbably incorporating elements of Mike Oldfield's 'Tubular Bells'.
+Worth watching."